Happy Fall! Our 2025 collection season is now complete.

 The exact areas covered depends on species needed, time of year, and particular insect populations which vary year to year.
 We encourage you to contact us and give us the opportunity to collect your nest before attempting to use pesticides or chemicals to kill the nest.

-Our 2024 collection season is now complete!
+Our 2025 collection season is now over!

 You can read all about the insects we collect and their annual lifecycles on the insect ID pages of our website.